All Episodes

 Because I know Democrats, I know liberals, I know who they are.

-But I think the Democrat the Republicans are doing everything possible to treat Professor Kavanaugh fairly.
+But I think the Republicans are doing everything possible to treat Professor Kavanaugh fairly.

 You know, things have gotten so bad on the deep state investigation.

-You know, the president now declassifying, and I'm redacting Keith Fizer documents.
+You know, the president now declassifying and I'm redacting key FISA documents.

-Gives the president unfettered authority over all executive branch matters.
+Article 2, Section 1 of our Constitution gives the President unfettered authority over all executive branch matters.

 That would include the DOJ and the FBI.